12th grade reading list for students aged 17-18

 A definitive collection of verse by one of the greatest modern American poets.
 Bishop uses nature and landscape to depict the fragile human condition in these poems which often microscopically analyze the self.
 An accessible collection of poetry for 12 grade students.

-Please do share or link to this page via social media, but refrain from copying or reproducing our book synopses.
+Please do share or link to this page via social media, but refrain from copying or reproducing our 12th grade book synopses.
 Please respect intellectual property and copyright.
 Thank you.